 I still love to have lengthy, in-depth discussions, hashing out different points of view about different topics.

-The problem is that when you are only focused on your rebuttal, it is hard to truly hear what the other person is really trying to say.
+The problem is that when you’re only focused on your rebuttal, it’s hard to truly hear what the other person is saying.

 When no one truly listens to what the other person is saying, discussions tend to turn in frustrating patterns.
 Everyone is in their corner, defending their own point of view, without a willingness to truly listen to the other person’s perspective.
 Being able to truly listen to another person means having an openness to possibly admitting that your opinion could be wrong.